bkimminich/kata-tcg/README.md

 # Code Kata: Trading Card Game (TCG)

-In this [Code Kata](http://en.wikipedia.org/wiki/Kata_(programming)) you will be implementing a rudimentary two-player trading card game.
+In this [Code Kata](http://en.wikipedia.org/wiki/Kata_(programming) you will be implementing a rudimentary two-player trading card game.
 The rules are loosely based on [Blizzard Hearthstone](http://us.battle.net/hearthstone/en/).
+This Kata is intentionally slightly more complex and challenging than the [well-known traditional Katas](http://codingdojo.org/cgi-bin/wiki.pl?KataCatalogue).
+It leaves room for different focuses (like playing with user input and/or algorithmic decision logic) and can easily be modified or extended with additional rules.

 ## TCG Rules